Ghost Trees

 perfect trees over-covered with earth, nut trees with branches and the very nuts upon

+them’.
 The stretch of river by Stoneness Lighthouse is known as ‘The Roots’ because of the

 submerged forest within it.
 At Southwark have been found yew and alder that flourished